 CHOOSING THE RIGHT BROKER FOR THE JOB

 It’s long been said that first impressions are everything and dock appeal is very important.
-If it’s clean, bright, and smells and looks good, then you’ve got a good chance of making a sale.
+If it’s clean and bright, smells, and looks good, then you have a good chance of making a sale.
 If it smells like septic hoses and there are signs of rust in the engine and mildew – clean it.
-It’s also helpful to touch-up bright work or paint.
+It’s also helpful to touch up brightwork or paint.

-Remove mold and mildew from compartments, bilges and upholstery.
+Remove mold and mildew from compartments, bilges, and upholstery.
 A dirty boat is a sign of neglect.
 Wipe away any excess grease or soot.
-Remove personal belongings and keep it uncluttered.
-Sails, life-jackets, fishing poles should be stowed away neatly.
+Remove personal belongings and keep the boat uncluttered.
+Sails, life jackets, and fishing poles should be stowed away neatly.
 A potential buyer will open cabinets wanting to see a clean and organized space.

 We often advise that you have a survey completed by an accredited marine surveyor: this can be a worthwhile sales tool and adds value to your boat because we will make the survey available to potential buyers who make an offer on the boat; it will also put you “ahead of” most of the boats on the market.
 It will also give you the opportunity to correct any deficiencies.
 Please, disclose to the broker any major damage that occurred to the boat in the past and the repairs completed.

 If you have any maintenance records or documentation of major work done, provide these documents to your yacht broker.
 Make sure you have all ownership papers in order and give copies to the broker, as well as copies of work performed by the marina.
 If there is a loan provide the name of the bank and an approximate payoff.